PREFACE

 Iowa has a great history of leading the way in innovative educational opportunities for students.
 With the establishment of the area college system with multiple program offerings and a leadership development component, Iowa has lead many initiatives.
-We are celebrating forty years of post-secondary agricultural education in Iowa as well as twenty-five years of post-secondary student leadership development through the Post-Secondary Agricultural Student Organization (PAS).
+We are celebrating forty years of post-secondary agricultural education in Iowa as well as twenty-five years of post-secondary student leadership development through the Professional Agricultural Student Organization (PAS).

 However there is one person who has been through it all and continues to strive for Iowa excellence in the Agricultural Education programming.
 That gentleman is Gerald R. Lamers, who was employed by the Iowa Department of Education.
-Even though he has retired from the Department of Education, he provides assistance for new programming and continues to assist the Iowa Post-Secondary Agricultural Student Organization.
+Even though he has retired from the Department of Education, he provides assistance for new programming and continues to assist the Iowa Professional Agricultural Student Organization.

 It is his contribution and dedication to the education of Iowa youth and young adults that I am gathering information and putting together the history of leadership development in Agricultural Education at the community colleges in Iowa.